Three Karamon Gates Reflect Hideyoshi's Authority as a Ruler

 Hoganji Temple

 Many buildings of Jurakudai were demolished and relocated to Fushimi Castle by Hideyoshi.
-After his death, several structures from Fushimi Castle were moved to other locations, such as Nishi-Hongwanji Temple and Hokoku Shrine.
+After his death, several structures from Fushimi Castle were moved to other locations, such as Nishi-Hongwanji Temple and Toyokuni Shrine.
 These Karamon Gates are reminiscent of Hideyoshi's heyday achieved from a peasant to the Kanpaku with own his wit and strong will to make an end to the turbulent age that had lasted for about 140 years.
 This was also the ambition of his lord, Oda Nobunaga.
-Another Karamon at Hoganji Temple in Shiga Prefecture is the only remnant of Osaka Castle, as it was burned down during the Seize of Osaka between Hideyoshi's heir, Hideyori, and Tokugawa Ieyasu.
+Another Karamon at Hoganji Temple in Shiga Prefecture is the only remnant of Osaka Castle, as it was burned down during the Siege of Osaka between Hideyoshi's heir, Hideyori, and Tokugawa Ieyasu.
 You can see the crowning glory of the Toyotomi clan's heyday in front of the Karamon Gates.

 Toyotomi Hideyoshi Timeline